 From February 2017 through April 2017, positive subsurface temperature anomalies persisted in the western and eastern Pacific Ocean, with oceanic Kelvin waves resulting in anomalous temperature variability in the central Pacific.

-Since early May 2017, positive subsurface temperature anomalies shifted eastward into the central and east-central Pacific.
+During May 2017, positive subsurface temperature anomalies shifted eastward into the east-central Pacific associated with a weak downwelling Kelvin wave.